ColaSlice/Fullstack/README.md

 ### MacOS

-I don't havea mac, but it should work the same as with the Linux way.
+I don't have a mac, but it should work the same as with the Linux way.

 ## Summary